-Understanding how deep-learning systems make their decisions, especially flawed decisions, would also allow programmers to improve their accuracy by correcting mistakes and, possibly, reveal new knowledge, such as previously unknown biomarkers of a disease.
+Understanding how deep-learning systems make their decisions, especially flawed decisions, would also allow programmers to improve their accuracy by correcting mistakes.
+It could also reveal new knowledge, such as previously unknown biomarkers of a disease.

 Explainability techniques being developed by Kumar and his colleagues at the VIP Lab utilize advanced mathematical functions to look through the layers and layers of artificial neurons in AI software to identify the key areas and key data relied on to make decisions.

 Their work on reading the minds of machines dovetails with expertise and ongoing research at Waterloo in operational AI, a branch of AI focused on compacting deep neural networks until they’re small enough to be embedded in stand-alone devices.